santoshatchutan123-png/Password-Strength-Analyzer/README.md

-# Password-Strength-Analyzer
+# Password Strength Analyzer

-A Python tool that analyzes the strength of passwords based on length, complexity, and uniqueness, and suggests stronger passwords if the entered password is weak.
+A Python-based tool that evaluates password strength by checking length, uppercase and lowercase letters, numbers, and special characters.
+It also suggests stronger password alternatives to improve security.